MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-apps.md

 [!INCLUDE [preview-feature](includes/preview-feature.md)]

- The app developer allows an app to be customized by the admin.
+ Microsoft Teams provides apps to improve the Teams experience.
+Some app developers allow an app to be customized by the Teams admin.
 The admin can customize or rebrand the app based on the organizational needs from the Teams admin center **Manage apps** page.
-The details you can modify are:
+The details you can customize are:

 - short name
 - short description